GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 ```

 #### Build and Deploy your Controller pipeline to Cloud Dataflow
+Note (May 22,2018): We are in the process of updating the Controller pipeline.
+Skip this step and instead launch Indexing jobs directly as described in [Release Notes for version 0.6.4](https://github.com/GoogleCloudPlatform/dataflow-opinion-analysis/releases/tag/v0.6.4)

 * Go to the `dataflow-opinion-analysis/scripts` directory and make a copy of the `run_controljob_template.sh` file